ankaAR/bestiario5e/_creatures/wastrilith.md

 ***Multiattack*** The wastrilith uses Grasping Spout and makes three attacks: one with its bite and two with its claws.

 ***Bite*** Ataque de arma cuerpo a cuerpo: +9 al ataque, alcance 10 pies, un objetivo.
-Impacto: 30 (4d12 + 4) piercing damage.
+Impacto: 30 (4d12 + 4) puntos de daño perforante.

 ***Claws*** Ataque de arma cuerpo a cuerpo: +9 al ataque, alcance 10 pies, un objetivo.
 Impacto: 18 (4d6 + 4) puntos de daño cortante.

 ***Grasping Spout*** The wastrilith magically launches a spout of water at one creature it can see within 60 feet of it.
 The target must make a DC 17 Strength saving throw, and it has disadvantage if it's underwater.
-On a failed save, it takes 22 (4d8 + 4) acid damage and is pulled up to 60 feet toward the wastrilith.
+On a failed save, it takes 22 (4d8 + 4) puntos de daño por ácido and is pulled up to 60 feet toward the wastrilith.
 On a successful save, it takes half as much damage and isn't pulled.